Linux development with C++ in Visual Studio

 Use the full power of Visual Studio productivity features with your Linux C++ code

-IntelliSense is provided out of the box for GCC and libstdc++.
-It is easy to configure your project to use headers from your own Linux system to enable IntelliSense for everything you need.
+IntelliSense is provided out of the box for GCC, Clang, and libstdc++.
+Visual Studio automatically copies the headers referenced by your project from your Linux system to Windows to provide IntelliSense.
 Once you get going with your own code you can really see Visual Studio’s productivity features in action.

-Member list and Quick Info, shown in the screenshot below, are just two examples of the powerful IntelliSense features that make writing code easier and faster.
-Member list shows you a list of valid members from a type or namespace.
-Typing in “->” following an object instance in the C++ code will display a list of members, and you can insert the selected member into your code by pressing TAB, or by typing a space or a period.
+Member List and Quick Info, shown in the screenshot below, are just two examples of the powerful IntelliSense features that make writing code easier and faster.
+Member List shows you a list of valid members from a type or namespace.
+Typing in “->” following an object instance in the C++ code will display a list of members, and you can insert the selected member into your code by pressing TAB or by typing a space or a period.
 Quick Info displays the complete declaration for any identifier in your code.
-In the example in the screenshot, Visual Studio is showing the list of accessible members of the SimpleServer object and the declaration of the open method, making writing code a lot easier.
+In the screenshot below, Visual Studio is showing the list of accessible members of the SimpleServer object and the declaration of the open method.

 Refactoring, autocomplete, squiggles, reference highlighting, syntax colorization, and code snippets are some of the other useful productivity features that are helpful when you are writing and editing your code.

 The Peek Definition feature, as shown in the screenshot below, shows the definition inline without switching away from the code that you’re currently editing.
 You can find Peek Definition by placing the insertion point on a method that you want to explore and then right-clicking or pressing Alt+F12.
-In the screenshot below, the definition of the OpenCV face detection detectMultiScale method, in objdetect.hpp, is shown in an embedded window in the current cpp file, making reading and writing OpenCV code more efficient.
+In the screenshot below, the definition of the OpenCV face detection detectMultiScale method, in objdetect.hpp, is shown in an embedded window in the current .cpp file.

 Debugging and diagnosing issues